 If that were all I had to talk about, I probably would have tweeted it.
 There's more, though...

-This was the first time that we’ve been camping in a few years, and since then my intuitive and metacognitive faculties have blossomed to a degree that has really surprised me.
+This was the first time we've been camping in a few years, and since then my intuitive and metacognitive faculties have blossomed to a degree that has really surprised me.
 It was interesting to be aware of what I was thinking as I was doing things, rather than just doing things.
-The recurring theme that kept bubbling up for me is what we, as a society, have lost with our new-found abundance.
+The recurring theme that kept bubbling up for me is what we, as a society, have lost with our newfound abundance.

 Firewood vs. Meaning

 At one point, we were running low on processed firewood of a certain size.
-In that moment, I recognized how different of an orientation to tasks this was for me, compared to my normal orientation.
-I didn’t ask “What do I need to do?” or “What’s the most meaningful thing I can do right now?,” because what I needed to do was very clear: I needed to get off my ass and cut some more firewood.
+At that moment, I recognized how different of an orientation to tasks this was for me, compared to my normal orientation.
+I didn't ask "What do I need to do?" or "What's the most meaningful thing I can do right now?," because what I needed to do was very clear: I needed to get off my ass and cut some more firewood.

 The choice was easier and clearer, but the work was harder - and the consequences of not doing the work were much more obvious.
 This is the exact opposite of my current daily activities, where the choices are harder, but the "work" is easier; furthermore, the consequences of not doing what I need to do are much less obvious.
 This reinforced to me how much the paradox of choice is a problem that only comes with abundance; in a context in which you're just trying to survive or maintain your resources, you don't spend much time worrying about all the (conceptual) things that need to be done or thinking about meaning.
 You just do the things you need to do to survive.

-At the same time, many of us get caught into thinking that keeping up with the Joneses is surviving and thus continue to do the things we don’t want or need to do.
+At the same time, many of us get caught thinking that keeping up with the Joneses is surviving and thus continuing to do the things we don't want or need to do.
 We have two cars because we have two working adults and both need cars.
-But cars are expensive, so we both have to work more hours, or spend more money, on those cars.
-Rarely do we ask “Do we really need this?” – instead, it’s just written off as the cost of living in our society.
+But cars are expensive, so we both have to work more hours or spend more money, on those cars.
+Rarely do we ask "Do we really need this?" - instead, it's just written off as the cost of living in our society.